JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 God’s saints are my excellent tank of nectar: by great good fortune shall man bathe therein.
 O God, apply me to the service of the saint :
 I _will draw_ water, fan him, grind his corn, shampoo his feet, and put the dust thereof on my face.
-The saint of God, who causeth man to meet the true Guru, 1s very great and exalted.
+The saint of God, who causeth man to meet the true Guru, is very great and exalted.
 There is none so great as the true Guru; on meeting him meditate upon God.
 They who entered the true Guru’s protection obtained God, and He preserved their honour.
 Some people come for their own objects, and sit in front of the Guru like cranes in the act of meditation.